wvankoppen/Knowledge/Presentations/Stage management.md

 # Conclusion:
 - -> Takeaway 1: The hierarchical module tree of your app should match the domain
 - -> Takeaway 2: Think about what state relations are needed in your app
-- -> Takeaway 3: When needed, share mutable state using a service
+- -> Takeaway 3: Take the Redux principles to heart
 - -> Takeaway 4: Use the scalable, hierarchical power of the NgRx Store
 - -> Takeaway 5: Think about state scope
 - -> Takeaway 6: Use the flexibility and isolation of the ComponentStore